RTM is addressing the opioid crisis with a wearable device to save lives and reduce healthcare costs

 - The total economic cost of the “Opioid Crisis” was estimated by the Council of Economic Advisors (CEA, November 2017) to be ~ $500 Billion

-RTM is developing the miniature wearable acoustic sensor that uses a microphone to monitor the adequacy of an ambulatory patient’s breathing- capable of predicting hypoventilation and preventing death from an opioid overdose.
+The RTM Acoustic Ventilation Monitoring Device (AVMD) provides a continuous monitoring solution for ambulatory patients (both in and out of the hospital) on opioid pain management therapy.
+The miniature wearable acoustic sensor uses a microphone to monitor the adequacy of an ambulatory patient’s breathing- capable of predicting hypoventilation and preventing death from an opioid overdose.
 We are developing machine learning (AI) diagnostic algorithms that accurately detect & predict opioid-induced respiratory depression in real-time from the tracheal sound.
 A continuous risk-index score will alert providers when the algorithm predicts impending moderate hypoventilation (PaCO2 >50 mm Hg) and will alarm when the algorithm predicts impending severe hypoventilation (PaCO2 > 60 mm Hg).
+The algorithms and data will also inform better dosing for pain management.

-Non-invasive Wearable Vital Sign Monitoring System with an acoustic sensor located over the trachea.
-Real-time data displayed and analyzed by Cell Phone, Table or PC.
+Non-invasive, wearable Vital Sign Monitoring System with an acoustic sensor located over the trachea.
+Real-time data is displayed and analyzed using any device.

 RTM’s long-term goal is to commercialize a series of wearable vital sign sensors that continuously monitor and analyze an ambulatory patient’s blood pressure, electrocardiogram, hemoglobin oxygen saturation, temperature, respiratory rate, tidal volume, sounds of the upper airway/heart/lungs, body position, and activity level.
 The wearable sensors can be used to monitor ambulatory out-patients with asthma, COPD, pneumonia, ischemic heart disease, congestive heart failure, arrhythmias, and other chronic diseases.
 Machine learning (AI) algorithms will analyze the real-time vital sign sensor trend data to increase the accuracy and timeliness of diagnosis and the safety/effectiveness of medical therapy.